TITLE 6 PRIMARY AND SECONDARY EDUCATION

 [6.50.1.6 NMAC - Rp, 6.50.1.6 NMAC, 9/1/2014]

-A. “Abatement” means the elimination of a recognized risk-related hazard as the result of a recommendation by a loss prevention representative or by the authority.
+A. “Abatement” means the elimination of a recognized risk-related hazard as the result of a recommendation by a risk management consultant or by the authority.

-B. “Affidavit of domestic partnership” means a sworn, written statement, in a form approved by the authority, by which both members of a domestic partnership affirm, solely for the purpose of obtaining employee domestic partner benefits through the authority, that:
+B. “Affidavit of domestic partnership” means a sworn, written statement, in a form, verified by the employer and approved by the authority, by which both members of a domestic partnership affirm, solely for the purpose of obtaining employee domestic partner benefits through the authority, that:

 (1) the partners are in an exclusive and committed relationship for the benefit of each other, and the relationship is the same as, or similar to, a marriage relationship in the state of New Mexico;